What is the function of glycocalyces and fimbriae in forming a biofilm?

 Understand that both glycocalyces and fimbriae are surface structures found on bacterial cells that play crucial roles in biofilm formation.

-Recognize that glycocalyces, which include capsules and slime layers, primarily function to help bacteria adhere to surfaces and to each other, providing a sticky matrix that stabilizes the biofilm structure.
+Recognize that glycocalyces, which include capsules and slime layers, primarily function to help bacteria adhere to surfaces and to each other, providing a sticky matrix that holds the biofilm together.

-Know that fimbriae are hair-like appendages that facilitate the initial attachment of bacterial cells to surfaces by binding to specific receptors, which is essential for the early stages of biofilm development.
+Know that fimbriae are hair-like appendages that facilitate the initial attachment of bacterial cells to surfaces and to neighboring cells, promoting close cell-to-cell interactions.

 Verified video answer for a similar problem: